Willkommen bei Klaus! Welcome!

 Bitte select: deutsch oder english odder uff hessisch.

 Welcome to my webpage covering prehistoric monuments of the neolithic aera from Germany!
-638 documentations from 4000-6000 years of age await you, shown in own photograpies from since 1999.
+900 documentations from 4000-6000 years of age await you, shown in own photograpies from since 1993.
 Documentation is ordered into categories of graves and menhirs, additionally the specialithics category shows objects related to stone, but cannot be classified as neolithic.
 For each category, a camp page exists to select between a finer categorization.
-On this homepage, I comment on the evolution of this web site in blog form.
+On this homepage, I comment on the evolution of this web site in blog form, and I provide entry to some remarkable places in megalithic Germany..

 In 2004 I brought 45 more objects into this collection, especially from the Emsland.
 Thuine, Groß Berßen are impressive examples.